-Veterinary programs are highly competitive and typically prefer to admit individuals with hands-on experience over those without it.
-Prospective students should look for a pre-veterinary school that offers the opportunity to complete an internship at a local veterinary clinic, animal shelter, zoo or farm or offers guidance in finding such placements.
-Some schools may have on-campus facilities for students to gain experience with animals, including farms and veterinary facilities.
+- Prospective students should look for a pre-veterinary school that offers the opportunity to complete an internship at a local veterinary clinic, animal shelter, zoo or farm.

-Students might want to consider certificate programs in areas closely related to veterinary medicine, such as animal health management, which are designed to supplement a bachelor's program.
-Some of these programs offer coursework specific to a certain type of animal, as well as related courses in topics like immunology and epidemiology.
+- Students might want to consider certificate programs in areas closely related to veterinary medicine, such as animal health management, which are designed to supplement a bachelor's program.

 Pre-Veterinary Program Overview

 Pre-Veterinary Medicine Program

 A pre-veterinary course of study includes science and math courses along with the general education requirements.
 It usually takes three years to complete the requirements and a student may apply to veterinary school as soon as the requirements are met, even if they have not yet completed a bachelor's degree.
 Upperclassmen may have the best chances at landing research and volunteer opportunities.
 The courses and labs commonly required by veterinary schools include:

 10 Schools with Pre-Veterinary Programs

 |Cornell University||4-year, Private|

 |Virginia Tech||4-year, Public|